 Research Driven Shift on How We Prevent Community Conflagrations.
-The research shows we can prevent homes and communities from burning in extreme conditions.
-What will it take to shift everyone's focus and action on the durable, effective ways to protect entire communities?
+The research shows that homeowners and communities can prevent their homes and communities from burning in extreme conditions.
+What will it take to shift our focus and action on the durable, effective ways to protect entire communities?

 Spending on Fire Suppression, Vegetation Management Dominates.
-First, let's look at how California has been spending money on wildfire.
+First, let's look at how California has been spending money on wildfire response and mitigation.
 In 2021 and 2022, California created a funding package of \$1.2 billion for preparing for wildfires.
 That special budget was outside of and additional to firefighting and fire suppression - and 96% of it is spent on things like thinning forests, creating fuel breaks, and preparing for evacuation.
-Oregon, in total from state and federal sources, spend the vast majority of funds on suppressions and vegetation management.
+Oregon, in total from state and federal sources, spent the vast majority of funds on suppressions and vegetation management.
 The ratios in Oregon are similar to those in California.

 Spending on Wildfire Prepared Homes Is Very Small.
-Second, let's contrast that with the research from the Insurance Institute for Business and Home Safety, which shows how important the design of the home and its immediate surroundings are to preventing it from igniting - known as the Wildfire Prepared Home or home hardening.
-However less than 4% of California's fire budget is spent on home hardening.
+Second, let's contrast that with the research from the Insurance Institute for Business and Home Safety, the Missoul Fire Lab, the National Fire Protection Association, the Fire Safety Research Institute, and the National Institute for Standards and Technology which shows how important the design of the home and its immediate surroundings are to preventing it from igniting.
+However, less than 4% of California's fire budget is spent on home hardening.

 Solutions Are Available, But Not the Focus.
 While many experts are advocating for a significant if not paradigm shift in how we currently spend money to protect homes and communities from wildfire, the solutions have not been receiving the level of public investment commensurate with the durability and effectiveness of those solutions.
-We need to flip from spending money in a reactive way, if not futile way to spending in ways that bends down the risk curve.
-The 1990s approaches - expensive suppression and landscape scale vegetation management - are not keeping up with the 21st Century climate.
+Governments are largely spending money in reactive ways, not in proactive ways that bends down the risk curve for homes and communities.
+The 1990s approaches - expensive suppression and landscape scale vegetation management - are not keeping up with the 21st Century climate, and are why we need to put significant investments in resilient homes and to help communities become prepared for inevitable wildfires.